AndrewConway/ConcreteSTV/README.md

 - **ACT2021** Rules that should have been used by ElectionsACT in 2020 and were used for the 2021 recount.
 - **NSWLocalGov2021** My dubious interpretation of the new, very ambiguous, legislation for NSW local government elections introduced before the 2021 elections.
 - **NSWECLocalGov2021** Rules used by the NSWEC in the 2021 local government elections.
 This differs in many respects from my interpretation of the very ambiguous legislation.
 See [my thoughts](nsw/NSWLocalCouncilLegislation2021Commentary.md) for details.
 - **Vic2018** My interpretation of the Victorian Legislative Council rules.
-The 2018 refers to a conflict resolution fixed in 2018, but the rules were plausible if not literal before then.
+The 2018 refers to a contradiction in the legislation fixed in 2018, but the rules were plausible if not literal before then.

 This list is expected to grow as ConcreteSTV supports more jurisdictions.